epabst/kotlin-showcase/README.md

 # How to Run webclient tests from IntelliJ (v.
 2017.1)

+In IntelliJ, richt-click on webclient and "Rebuild".
-In IntelliJ, right-click on webclient/src/test/web/runner.html and "Open in Browser".
+Then, right-click on webclient/src/test/web/runner.html and "Open in Browser".

 # How to compile changes from IntelliJ (v.
 2017.1)